 - Always try to purchase replacement siding from the same manufacturer as the rest of your home’s siding.
 This will help ensure the most consistent look possible for your home after the repair is complete.

 - Take your time when you need to measure cuts into replacement siding.
 You don’t want to cut a replacement band too short accidentally and have to do the whole job over again or waste replacement bands.

 - Most siding manufacturers fabricate their siding materials to interlock easily with one another.
 Pay close attention to the tabs cut into the ends of replacement bands, so you can have the most consistent look and feel to the finished result.

 - If your home sustained significant siding damage from a storm, check your homeowners’ insurance policy and determine whether your coverage applies.
 You may be able to arrange a repair job without paying out of pocket if your insurance covers the damage.

 - If you have a siding damage problem that you don’t feel comfortable handling alone, call a professional contractor to help you with the repair.
 Your home’s siding is essential and vital for your home to remain safe and comfortable, and a professional will know the best way to fix your damaged siding.

-Summer storms can be surprisingly strong and damaging, and homeowners need to know how to repair the damage storms can cause to their siding as quickly as possible.
+Summer storms can be surprisingly strong and damaging in Detroit, and homeowners need to know how to repair the damage storms can cause to their siding as quickly as possible.
 Your siding is one of the most important parts of your home’s exterior, so address siding damage promptly and ensure a safe and effective repair.